dashframework/dashing/guidelines/naming-conventions/README.md

 ## Base Class

-A base class describes a base element, such as a button, card or container.
+A base class describes a primary element, such as a button, card, container, etc.

 ```scss
 .button {  }